Register to start your wonderful education journey!

 National N Diplomas are given to students who complete three levels of the National Accredited Technical Education Diploma (Nated): N4, N5, and N6.
 These diplomas are at NQF Level 6, the same level as other National Diplomas.

-To get the National N Diploma, students must first finish 18 months of classroom study at a Technical Vocational Education and Training (TVET) college.
+To earn the National N Diploma in SA, students must first complete 18 months of classroom study at a Technical and Vocational Education and Training (TVET) college.
 After that, they need 18 months of relevant work experience, such as interning.
 This combination of study and work ensures that graduates have both solid theoretical knowledge and practical skills.

 The diploma is awarded only when both the academic and work experience requirements are met.
 This ensures that graduates are well-prepared and highly sought after by employers.

-National Diploma & National N Diploma: Know The Difference
+National Diploma vs National N Diploma: NQF Levels

 Practical Implications Of Diploma NQF Levels